MohammmedSalah/JQueryBuilderWithBackendConfiguration/README.md

-Jquery builder with backend configuration and client library for filtration process using Dynamic Linq Query Builder library https://github.com/castle-it/dynamic-linq-query-builder.
+Jquery builder with backend configuration and client library for filtration process using asp.net mvc using Dynamic Linq Query Builder library https://github.com/castle-it/dynamic-linq-query-builder.

 the filteration config generated from backend and also can be extended to include all coonfiguration needed for jquery builder.